vladinator1000/blog/content/blog/shader-editor-part-1.md

 Thank you for reading.

-This article is part 1 of a series on a shader editor for product designers.
-Part 2 will be about writing a compiler that generates portable and efficient programs from `.wgsl` shaders.
+This article is part 1 of a series.
+Part 2 will be about writing a compiler that generates portable and efficient programs from shaders.
+Coming soon ™.

 [Compiling shaders.](./shader-editor-part-2-compiler)